Principles and Virtues

-Natural/Inalienable Rights: Rights which belong to us by nature and can only be justly abridged through due process.
-Examples are life, liberty, property, and the pursuit of happiness.
+Natural/Inalienable Rights: Rights which belong to humans by nature and can only be justly abridged through due process.
+Examples are life, liberty, and property.

-Equality: All individuals have the same status regarding their claim as human beings to natural rights and treatment under the law.
+Equality: All individuals have the same claim as human beings to natural rights and treatment under the law.